 Counselling before getting pregnant:

 Some people find that they are scared of getting pregnant (called Tokophobia).
 This can happen to first time parents, or after struggling with a previous birth.
 Often judgement (our own, or other people’s) can interfere with our ability to move forward.
 Counselling can provide a judgement-free zone where you can explore where your fears come from and what that means for you, and you can make your decision with greater insight into what you want.

 Counselling before returning to work:

 It can be hard to balance lots of competing pressures as a parent, and this can be especially true when returning to work.
-Talking to someone about your feelings can help you make more sense of them and feel more peace in the decision that you make.
+Talking to someone about your feelings can help you make more sense of them and feel more peace in the decisions that you make.